dotnet/csharplang/proposals/dictionary-expressions.md

 The elements of a collection expression are evaluated in order, left to right.
 Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.

-If the target is a dictionary type, and collection expression's first element is an `expression_element`, and the type of that element is convertible to some `IEqualityComparer<TKey>`, then:
+If the target is a dictionary type, and collection expression's first element is an `expression_element`, and the type of that element is convertible to some [*comparer*](Comparer-support), then:

-1. If using a constructor to instantiate the value, the constructor must take a single parameter whose type is convertible to `IEqualityComparer<TKey>`.
+1. If using a constructor to instantiate the value, the constructor must take a single parameter whose type is some [*comparer*](Comparer-support) type.
 The first `element_expression` value will be passed to this parameter.
-2. If using a `create method`, the method must have a parameter whose type is convertible to `IEqualityComparer<TKey>` as one of its parameters.
+2. If using a `create method`, the method must have a parameter whose type is some [*comparer*](Comparer-support) as one of its parameters.
 The first `element_expression` value will be passed to this parameter.
-3. If creating an interface, this comparer will be used as the equality comparer controlling the behavior of the final type (synthesized or otherwise) instantiated.
+3. If creating an interface, this [*comparer*](Comparer-support) must be some `IEqualityComparer<TKey>` type.
+That comparer will be used to  control the behavior of the final type (synthesized or otherwise).
+This means that instantiating interfaces only supports hashing semantics, not ordered semantics.

 **A `key_value_pair_element` evaluates its interior expressions in order, left to right.
 In other words, the key is evaluated before the value.**